 Edwardstown and surrounding areas Groundwater Prohibition Area

-The EPA established the Edwardstown and surrounding areas groundwater prohibition area (Edwardstown GPA) in January 2018 to protect people from accessing groundwater contaminated by chlorinated hydrocarbons (CHC).
+The EPA established the Edwardstown and surrounding areas groundwater prohibition area (Edwardstown GPA) in January 2018 to protect people from accessing contaminated groundwater.
+The main contaminants are chlorinated hydrocarbons (CHC), primarily trichloroethene (TCE).

-The EPA established the Edwardstown and surrounding areas groundwater prohibition area (Edwardstown GPA) in January 2018 to protect people from accessing groundwater contaminated by chlorinated hydrocarbons (CHC).
+The EPA established the Edwardstown and surrounding areas groundwater prohibition area (Edwardstown GPA) in January 2018 to protect people from accessing contaminated groundwater.
+The main contaminants are chlorinated hydrocarbons (CHC), primarily trichloroethene (TCE).

 Edwardstown and surrounding areas Groundwater Prohibition Area has finished this stage